-- Increase plants resistance ability to soil diseases, virus, drought & salt stress and pests etc.
+- Increase plant resistance ability to soil diseases, virus, drought & salt stress, and pests, etc.

-Mycorrhizae’s ability is to regulate biological diversity in soil, develop positive microenvironment.
+Mycorrhizae’s ability is to regulate biological diversity in soil, develop a positive microenvironment.

 Bacillus subtilis can improve plants uptake nutrients efficiency, increase roots growth and protect roots away from soil pathogens.

-Trichoderma harzianum have super soil adaptability.
-Good effect on soil conditioner and control soil borne diseases.
-Also can increase root systems development.
+Trichoderma harzianum has super soil adaptability.
+Good effect on soil conditioner and control soil-borne diseases.
+It also can increase root systems development.

 In general, the more biological diversity of microorganisms, the more advantageous it is for growing.